Community weed warrior releases Cootamundra Wattle brochure

 - Ask Parks Victoria or Department of Environment, Land, Water and Planning to remove them from public land.

-- Politely explain the problem to people who don’t know about it and ask plant sellers (including at markets) not to sell Cootamundra Wattles.
-Although some forms are claimed to be sterile, this is not easily verified and they still popularise Cootamundra Wattle.
+- Politely explain the Cootamundra Wattle problem to people who don’t know about it, and ask plant sellers (including at markets) not to sell Cootamundra Wattles.
+Although some forms are claimed to be sterile, this is difficult to verify and they still popularise Cootamundra Wattle.

-To learn more, read Margaret’s brochure – click here
+To learn more, read the brochure – click here